 - We will collaborate and partner with leaders of the West Lafayette, Lafayette and Tippecanoe County communities on ways to create a healthy and safe environment that protects Purdue and our neighbors.

-- For example, with more than 60% of our students living off campus, we will work with landlords to support the safety of our students living off-campus and we will expect our off-campus students to adhere to the tenets of the Protect Purdue Pledge at all times.
+- Additionally, with more than 60% of our students living off campus, we work with landlords to support the safety of our students living off-campus and we will expect our off-campus students to adhere to the tenets of the Protect Purdue Pledge at all times.

-- Additionally, as home to one of the nation’s largest fraternity, sorority and cooperative communities — with roughly 20% of our undergraduates belonging to one of these organizations — we will work with students and where possible, advisory committees and national organizations to promote safe practices in these living facilities.
+- As home to one of the nation’s largest fraternity, sorority and cooperative communities — with roughly 20% of our undergraduates belonging to one of these organizations — we are working with students and where possible, advisory committees and national organizations to promote safe practices in these congregate living facilities.